c-hudson/teenymush/README.md

 modification of the internal server code.

    1. Download source from github.
 The source for this project is availible in two different formats.
 A single file (teenymush.pl) that contains the whole distributions or the seperate individual files.
-The individual files might be easier to manage if you modify the code.
-Which way you go is up to you.
+If you don't have all the required modules installed, using the multi-file distribution will allow the code to bypass those modules required for mysql, httpd, and websockets at the cost of disabling those features.

 ```